 “Wait…” Ross had spotted a shadow moving silently around the far side of the shack.
 “My leg… I’ve hurt my leg.”
 He made as much fuss as possible trying to rise to his feet, not minding their smirking grins.
 So long as they were watching him…

 The shadow moved swiftly.
 Vigus was felled with a single blow to the side of his head.
-Harry ducked as the other man swung wildly, his fist striking him in the stomach with a blow like a pile driver, followed by an uppercut to the jaw which sent him sprawling on the ground beside his mate.
+Harry ducked as the other man swung wildly and missed.
+His fist struck him in the stomach with a blow like a pile driver, followed by an uppercut to the jaw which sent him sprawling on the ground beside his mate.

 Ross scuttled across the ground to grab the pistol.
 “Nicely done,” he said, a note of pride in his voice.